-Our modern facilities include two multi-purpose theatre spaces, a gym, outdoor gym circuit, specialist learning spaces, purpose built science laboratories, a musical rehearsal and a recording studio.
+Our world class facilities include two multi-purpose theatre spaces, two gymnasiums (including a double and single gym), outdoor gym circuit, specialist learning spaces, purpose built science laboratories, a musical rehearsal and a recording studio.
+The campus was designed and built in accordance with the principles of an Innovative Learning Environment (ILE), encompassing Flexible Learning Spaces as an integral part of learning.